 - 16 Dec 2017

 Antigua is a beautiful Caribbean island that is an amazing windsurfing and kitesurfing destination!
 It is geographically small in size (11 by 14 miles), which makes it very accessible and with so many beautiful beaches, you are truly spoilt for choice.
 For this reasons it is advisable to hire a car, which Planet Kitesurf can organise, to make the most of the small distances between the different kitesurfing spots.

 Why You'll love Kite Surfing in Antigua !

 Best Kite Surfing Season

 Very good good normal bad

 There are a few nightclubs and lively bars on the island.
-'Rabbit Night Club' is located on the southern shore, which is known for being a busy place in the evenings.
-'Abracadabra' is in English Harbor, a 20 min drive from the capital St John.
-'Last Lemming' is just a few minutes walk from 'Abracadabra', and is situated at the Antigua Yacht Club, making it a favorite for sailors and travelers.
+'Rabbit Night Club' is located on the southern coast, which is known for being a busy place in the evenings.
+'Abracadabra' is a bar/nightclub that serves food during the day with live music, then transforms into a nightclub in the evenings.
+It is located in English Harbour, a 20 minute drive from the capital St John.
+'Last Lemming' is just a few minutes walk from 'Abracadabra', and is situated at the Antigua Yacht Club, making it a favourite for sailors and travellers.